wp-plugins/secsign/readme.txt

 7. The options for self enrollment whether a user can assign his or her SecSign ID by him- or herself and whether a user can create a new account.

 == Changelog ==

+= 1.7.5 =
+* New version of [SecSignIDApi.js](https://github.com/SecSign/secsign-js-api) and [SecSignIDApi.php](https://github.com/SecSign/secsign-php-api)
+* Fixed error which could interfere with some rules in Apache .htaccess
+* Tested WP compatibility for Wordpress 4.2.2

 = 1.7.4 =
 * Fixed javascript error that affects websites which use the SecSign ID plugin only at the admin backend